Loading...

 Logging

-Enable debug logging via environment variable:
+Enable debug logging by setting an environment variable:

 export ANTHROPIC_LOG=debug